Diffusion limits of the random walk Metropolis algorithm in high dimensions: Diffusion limits of the RWM algorithm

-\begin{prop} Let Assumptions \ref{ass:1} (below) hold.
-Let $x^0 \sim \pi^N$.
-The process $W^N(t)$ defined in Equation \eqref{eqn:wnCproc} converges weakly to $W$ in $C([0,T],\h^s)$ as $N$ tends to $\infty$, where $W$ is a Brownian motion in time with covariance operator $C_s$ in $\h^s$ and $s$ is defined in Assumptions \ref{ass:1}.
-Furthermore the pair $(x^0,W^N(t))$ converges weakly to $(z^0,W)$ where $z^0 \sim \pi$ and Brownian motion $W$ is independent of the initial condition $z^0$ almost surely. \end{prop}
+Let $W(t), t \in[0,T]$ be an $\h^s$ valued Brownian motion with covariance operator~$C_s$.
+Using a~martingale central limit theorem, we will prove the following proposition in Section~\ref{secinvp}. \begin{prop} Let Assumptions~\ref{ass1} (below) hold.
+Let $x^0 \sim\pi^N$.
+The process $W^N(t)$ defined in (\ref {eqnwnCproc}) converges weakly to $W$ in $C([0,T],\h^s)$ as~$N$ tends to $\infty$, where $W$ is a Brownian motion in time with covariance operator $C_s$ in $\h^s$ and $s$ is defined in Assumptions~\ref{ass1}.
+Furthermore, the pair $(x^0,W^N(t))$ converges weakly to $(z^0,W)$ where $z^0 \sim\pi$ and Brownian motion~$W$ is independent of the initial condition $z^0$ almost surely. \end{prop}